dindagladies/praxis-academy/novice/01-01/triangle.md

 ## Explanation

 - In this case, we use looping (for)
-- We have an variable , call line , and the content is string #,
+- We have an variable , call line , and the content is #(hastag),
+- line.length < 8 ,means if line length less than 8, then always add #